Landscape vs Portrait Orientation in Photography

 Portrait is when the frame of the image sits vertically – i.e, the side edges are longer than the top and bottom edges.

 As the name suggests, one of the ideal uses of portrait orientation is for shooting portraits of people.
 In this case, the subject is taller than it is wider, and as a result, your photo will turn out the same way.

 Imagine your head – it’s going to be taller than it is wide.
 When photographing a head-shot or portrait of a face, you generally include the neck, face and hair.
 As a result, these combined elements make the head more tall than wide and thus more suited to portrait orientation.

 Framing your face within a portrait is going to look much more natural and will be best framed to ensure the image appears balanced.

 Note that taking portraits of living subjects isn’t the only application of this orientation and it can be creatively used on all kinds of objects and scenes.

 Landscape refers to the orientation of the camera used when photographing subjects such as natural landscapes.
 Like your television that sits horizontally, the top and bottom edges are longer than the sides.

 Generally speaking, the elements of a landscape are much broader than they are taller.

-Consider you’re viewing a vast stretch of mountains or mountain range with a pale blue sky above and empty fields in the foreground.
+Consider you’re viewing a winding river (see: s curve photography tips) or mountain range with a pale blue sky above and empty fields in the foreground.
 To capture as much of the best parts of the scene as possible, you want to hold your camera in landscape orientation.